gerryster/wwi-timeline/doc/Firebase_notes.md

 1. Simple: fbRef.once("value", ...) and then dispatch a data loaded event with snapshot.val().
 1. Look into [ReactFire](https://www.firebase.com/docs/web/libraries/react/).
 Possibly not the best fit with Redux.
 1. One of the Redux Firebase libraries?
+1. This had some ideas for auth: http://blog.krawaller.se/posts/a-react-redux-firebase-app-with-authentication/

 ## How to store app state